prismicio/prismic-gatsby/README.md

 Accepts the following parameters via an object:

 - `location`: **Required**.
 The location object from `@reach/router`.
-This is used to read the preview token and doc ID from Prismic to send a preview request.
+This is used to read the preview token and the previewed document's ID to send an API request for preview data.
 - `linkResolver`: **Required**. `usePrismicPreview()` uses this link resolver function to determine the `path` of the previewed doc.
 - `htmlSerializer`: Function that maps rich text fields to HTML.
 Should be the